ilopezdeaudikana/lur-gestor/README.md

 Small CMS created using `React`, `Typescript`, `React hooks`, `Redux`, `Sagas`, `Antd` and `Styled components` and tested using `Jest`.

-In `development` mode, type anything to bypass the login view. `Edit article` won't work because a new list of articles is requested every time from the `Articles` view and the response is mocked data
+In `development` mode, type anything to bypass the login view. `Edit article` won't work because a new list of articles is requested every time from the `Articles` view and the response is mocked data.

 ### Available Scripts